adrianloh/whatradio/README.md

 rsync -avz build/ pi@raspberrypi.local:/home/pi/whatradio/
 ```

-## Song Recognition
+## Musical Sherlock: Song Recognition
-Identify the song currently playing (and even add it to your Spotify library!) automagically.
+Guess the song playing?
+Old school!
+WhatRadio identifies it instantly – and can even add it to your Spotify library. 🎶

 #### Setup
 1. Get an api key from [audd.io](https://audd.io)